 Visit the Sweetest Place on Earth to learn how the iconic Hershey Bar is manufactured at Hershey's Chocolate World.
 Your free tour includes everything from singing cows to a free chocolate sample at the end.
 Browse the giant gift store for unusual and hard-to-find chocolate flavors and giant, five-pound, Hershey Bars.

-Take a self-guided tour, or reserve your spot on a guided tour, for Tröegs Brewing Company.
+Take a self-guided tour, or reserve your spot on a guided tour, at Tröegs Brewing Company.
 Either way, you'll learn how the beer is fermented and bottled, and enjoy a tasting of their signatures beers.

 Wrap up your weekend at Al's of Hampden.
 In between bites of pizza, wings and other pizzeria specialties, enjoy one of the 99 beers on tap, including a selection of brews made in-house.